Roasted Beet, Quinoa, and Arugula Salad

 Quinoa was once called “the gold of the Incas,” who saw its value in increasing the stamina of their warriors.
 It should be a staple in kitchens today with its amino acid-rich (protein) seed that makes for a complete protein as it includes all nine essential amino acids.
 This is a good choice for vegetarians concerned about adequate protein intake.
 It is especially well-endowed with the amino acid lysine, which is essential for tissue growth and repair.
 It exudes a yummy nutty flavor when cooked and has a fluffy, creamy, slightly crunchy texture.

-- To roast the beets, preheat the oven to 350°F.
+To roast beets, preheat the oven tp 350°F.